Pylons/pyramid/docs/narr/urldispatch.rst

 is ``1``, :mod:`repoze.bfg` will generate an ``Article`` :term:`context` with an ACL on it that allows the ``editor`` principal the ``view`` permission.
-Obviously you can do more generic things that inspect the routes match dict to see if the ``article`` argument matches a particular string; our sample ``Article`` factory class is not very ambitious.
+Obviously you can do more generic things than inspect the routes match dict to see if the ``article`` argument matches a particular string; our sample ``Article`` factory class is not very ambitious.